fetchai/agents-aea/docs/protocol.md

     def __init__(
         self,
         dialogue_label: DialogueLabel,
-        agent_address: Address,
+        self_address: Address,
         role: BaseDialogue.Role,
     ) -> None:
         """
         Initialize a dialogue.

         :param dialogue_label: the identifier of the dialogue
-        :param agent_address: the address of the agent for whom this dialogue is maintained
+        :param self_address: the address of the entity for whom this dialogue is maintained
         :param role: the role of the agent this dialogue is maintained for

         :return: None
         """
         FipaDialogue.__init__(
-            self, dialogue_label=dialogue_label, agent_address=agent_address, role=role
+            self, dialogue_label=dialogue_label, self_address=self_address, role=role
         )
         self.proposal = None  # type: Optional[Description]